Welcome from the Shepherd University President

 - feel that who you are and what you do matters.

-- Attend class every day, ask questions in class, and ask your professor to explain anything you do not understand.
-Be sure to submit your work, even if you didn’t know all the answers.
-Submit it anyway.
+- Attend class every day, ask questions in class, ask your professor to explain anything you do not understand, and be sure to submit your work on time.

-- Seek help the first time you get a low grade, are not sure of a concept in class, or have any question related to your educational journey you can’t answer.
+- Seek help the first time you need it, when are not sure of a concept in class, or have any question related to your educational journey in or outside the classroom you can’t answer.

 - Engage at Shepherd by joining a student organization, attending an event, or getting a job on campus.

-- Socialize and meet other students.
-Be sure you are attending class regularly.
-We want you to connect with other students and actively engage in your learning experience at Shepherd.
+- Socialize and meet other students who share similar and opposing views as your own.
+We want you to connect with other students and actively engage in your learning experience at Shepherd through multiple perspectives.

-Remember, you possess the ability to seize what has been made available for you.
-Shepherd faculty and staff want you to thrive in this environment designed to meet your needs.
-We believe if you consistently follow the recommendations above and take responsibility for your education you will succeed.
+Remember, you possess the ability to create your experience through the many opportunities at Shepherd.
+Our faculty and staff want you to thrive in this environment designed to meet your needs.
+We believe if you consistently engage, make connections, and prioritize your education, you will succeed.

-College can be full of excitement and challenges as you balance multiple demands while pursuing your degree.
-However, the choices you make are entirely up to you.
+College can be full of challenges and excitement as you balance personal, professional, and educational demands while pursuing your degree.
+However, the choices you make mist be the best for you.
 Utilize the resources and suggestions described in this handbook to assist you on your college journey.
-Call on my colleagues and me to assist you.
+Do not hesitate to reach out my colleagues and me to assist you.
 Best wishes for a successful year.

 Welcome From The Dean of Graduate studies!